Delivering Faster Setup and Stronger Protection with Oracle Cloud Infrastructure's Web Application Firewall Redesign

 SME Interviews

-Discussed the existing solution and customers’ experience with SMEs.
+Discussed the existing solution and customer experience with subject matter experts and engineers.

 - OCI did not have the ability to secure Load Balancers or other enforcement points; only domains via a web application firewall.